chocolatey/docs/input/en-us/central-management/setup/website.md

 Start-Website -Name ChocolateyCentralManagement
 ```

-And then try accessing the website again.
-Any emails that are then sent from CCM should then contain valid links back to the site.
+Then try accessing the website again.
+Any emails that are then sent from Chocolatey Central Management should then contain valid links back to the site.

 ### Step 4.3: LDAP Configuration